-During the year, the Group acquired 90% of the issued share capital of Changshu Suyuan Thermal Power Co., Ltd. ("Changshu Suyuan") for a consideration of RMB286,150,000.
+In 2019, the Group acquired 90% of the issued share capital of Changshu Suyuan Thermal Power Co., Ltd. ("Changshu Suyuan") for a consideration of RMB286,150,000.

-The acquisition of Changshu Suyuan is a business combination accounted for under the acquisition method.
+The acquisition of Changshu Suyuan was a business combination accounted for under the acquisition method.